• Shop

 Now it is time to move on to sequencing more abstract things, such as books and events that have happened.
 I like to start with short stories that are a few sentences long, then move on to familiar stories, and then longer unfamiliar stories.
 The more this can happen in a natural conversation with real events – the better!
 As the child to tell you what they did over the weekend, or how they got ready for school that morning.

-Sequencing Resources
+Sequencing Speech Therapy Resources

 I created a no print activity to sequence 3-6 step pictures and short stories.
 They include everyday routines that you drag and drop in the correct order.
 You can view it here and play a preview!